Home > For whom > Trade schools

 Video

-This is how our solution for painters works
+This is how our solution for vocational schools works

 In this short video, we show how our plants collect, treat and reuse contaminated rinse water, step by step.